The Datadog alert channel provides a unified view of your metrics, logs, and performance data combined with your cloud security data.

 Select a Datadog Service to Use

-If you have a Datadog license for logs, then you get the most functionality from the integration because you can index, search, add monitors, rehydrate, create dashboards, and perform other critical functions with the data.
+If you have a Datadog license for logs, then you get the most functionality from the alert channel because you can index, search, add monitors, rehydrate, create dashboards, and perform other critical functions with the data.
 If you do not have a license for logs, then you can only view data in the event stream.

 Summary vs. Detailed Data